jamesalmeida/chunk-norris/README.md

-# Chunk Norris
+# Chunk Norris - Text Splitter
 Effortlessly split your lengthy texts into manageable chunks with the kick of a button.
+Splits by characters or words in adjustable amounts.
 ![Chunk Norris](public/chunk-norris.jpeg)

 # Getting Started with Create React App